HMS Queen Elizabeth aircraft carrier

 - “Maritime Airborne Surveillance and Control” (MASC), formerly known as FOAEW (“Future Organic Airborne Early Warning System”), to provide air and surface surveillance (detecting threat aircraft, missiles, sea surface targets (Over-the-Horizon-Targeting), also for Tactical Control and Networking (to direct intercepts of fighter aircraft, airspace management, air traffic control), speed 174 mph (280 km/h), range 575 miles (925 km).

-QE UK future aircraft carrier technology
+UK future aircraft carrier QE-class technology

 - The BAE Systems Insyte Artisan 3D Radar is the most sophisticated in the RN’s fleet (appr 5 times more efficient than any currently in service, range between 200m/656ft and 200km/124ml, its antenna weighs only about 700kg).
 It can identify a tennis ball sized target traveling at over 2000mph/3220kmh at distance greater than 16ml/26km away.
 It can track more than 900 targets simultaneously.
 It can operate in densely signal-populated environment and cut through interference equivalent of 10000 GSM signals directed its way.

-- the Lower Block 02 is 66ft (20m) high and 230ft (70m) long.
+- Lower Block 02 is 66ft (20m) high and 230ft (70m) long.
 All the largest sections are built in Portsmouth.

-- the QE 3 ship’s 2 propellers weighs 33t each (it’s 2 1/2 times heavier than a double-decker bus), 2 rudders will be used for steering.
+- QE 3 ship’s 2 propellers weighs 33t each (it’s 2 1/2 times heavier than a double-decker bus), 2 rudders will be used for steering.

-- the flight deck will be 919 ft (280 m) long and 243 ft (74 m) wide.
+- Flight deck is 919 ft (280 m) long and 243 ft (74 m) wide.

-- both propellers together will generate 80 MW of power – enough to run 50 high speed trains.
+- Both propellers together will generate 80 MW of power – enough to run 50 high speed trains.

-- the QE3 ship will require 1,5 million m2 of paintwork (which is ~16,5 million ft2, or an area of ~370 acres).
+- QE3 ship will require 1,5 million m2 of paintwork (which is ~16,5 million ft2, or an area of ~370 acres).

-- the ship’s main body is called “Super Block 03″.
+- The ship’s main body is called “Super Block 03″.

-- the list of countries which currently have aircraft carriers includes USA, Russia, Brazil, India, France, Italy, Spain, China and even Thailand.
+- The list of countries which currently have aircraft carriers includes USA, Russia, Brazil, India, France, Italy, Spain, China and even Thailand.
 The US has 11 of them and will have the 1st of its new Ford-class super-carriers by 2016.
 Just to be among the “aircraft carrier nations”, China has bought a former USSR vessel from Ukraine to refit and use it as a warship.

 - R08-class ship comparison to the old designs: 2 islands on the flight deck rather than just 1 (1 forward for the ship’s navigation control/bridge and 1 aft for air-traffic control/flight operations), 2 heavy lifts to the ship’s side (to bring aircraft up from the hangar, while the older carriers had their lifts placed in the middle of the flight deck), a HMWHS (see armament below) to select and deliver ammunition from the 2 large magazines to aircraft in the hangar (saving on crew numbers).